lbragstad/notes/code-review-checklist.md

 > Does this patch feel far too complicated to review all at once?
 Should it be
 > broken down into a series of patches?
 Breaking a monolithic patch into
 > several bite-sized patches makes them more reviewable.

+### Reviewing Previous Comments

+* Have you commented on this patch before and where your comments answered?

+> It's good to go back and see what caught your eye previously.
+It's also
+> important to make sure the point being made maintains integrity through the
+> review.
+An example being:
+> * you made a comment on patch set 2
+> * the author addressed your comment in patch set 3
+> * tons of things change between patch set 3 and 45 and your comment from
+>   patch set 2 is no long valid or goes regresses on accident
+> * patch merges
+> We can prevent that from happening by reviewing previous comments.

+* What have other reviewers commented on?

+> This is a great way to learn new tips and tricks from other developers!

 ### Style